life-itself/community/vault/tao/onboarding-guide.md

 Your onboarding journey will consist of the following steps in order.
 Each stage will be covered in more depth further on in the guide.

 1. [Prerequisites](#prerequisites)
-2. Welcome Call - this will be set up by person onboarding you :smile:
+2. Welcome Call - this will be set up by person onboarding you
 3. [First Steps](#first-steps)
 4. [How we Communicate](#how-we-communicate)
 5. [Further Reading](#further-reading)